Max Romeo: Solo career

 In 1976, Romeo released War Ina Babylon, an album perceived as his best work.
 The politically and religiously themed album included the popular single "Chase the Devil", which would become one of his most known songs.
 Shortly after this, the pair fell out, leaving Romeo to self-produce his follow-up album, Reconstruction, which, however, could not match the success of its predecessors when it was released in 1977.

 In 1978, Romeo moved to New York City, where he co-wrote (with Hair producer Michael Butler) the musical Reggae, which he also starred in.

 In 1980, he appeared as a backing vocalist on "Dance" on The Rolling Stones album Emotional Rescue.
-In 1981, the favour was returned when Keith Richards of The Rolling Stones co-produced and played on Romeo's album Holding Out My Love to You, an unsuccessful attempt to break into the North American market.
+In 1981, the favour was returned when Keith Richards of The Rolling Stones co-produced and played on Romeo's album Holding Out My Love to You, an unsuccessful attempt by Romeo to break into the North American market.

 The rest of his output during the decade went practically unnoticed, with Romeo finding work at a New York electronics store.
 John Holt encouraged him to return to Jamaica, and he lived at Holt's house in Meadowbrook for a year.

 Romeo visited the UK again in 1992, recording albums Fari – Captain of My Ship (1992) and Our Rights (1995) with Jah Shaka.
 He joined up with UK rhythm section/production team Mafia & Fluxy in 1998 for the album Selassie I Forever.
 A compilation album, The Many Moods of Max Romeo, was released in the UK in 1999.

 In 2014, he released the album Father and Sons, a collaboration with his sons Ronaldo and Romario (known as the duo Rominal).
 His daughter Azana Smith has also started a recording career under the name Xana Romeo.

+In 2023, he filed a lawsuit against Universal Music Group and Polygram Publishing, Inc. for $15 million, claiming that he had not been given royalties for his work for over 50 years.

+Death

+Romeo died of heart complications at a hospital in Saint Andrew Parish, Jamaica, on 11 April 2025, at the age of 80.